hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/05-neural-networks.md

 ![](img/boltzmann-machine.svg){. width="100%"}

-This is equivalent to the system of adaptive basis functions that we developed in the previous section:
+The Restricted Boltzmann machine is equivalent to the system of adaptive basis functions that we developed in the previous section—just move the nodes into tidy columns, maintaining their connections:

 ![](img/artificial-neural-network-layers-4.svg){. width="100%"}

-Now let's use it to classify orange and blue points, the problem described in the previous subsection.
+Now let's use this neural network to classify the orange and blue points that a single perceptron couldn't fit:

 ```{code-cell} ipython3
 from sklearn.neural_network import MLPRegressor